Tips about where to go, prices, what to do, and all in between

 How much baggage should I take?

-I decided to travel as light as I could so I didn’t take much luggage, only my small backpack with less than 10 kg (although the allowance was 20 kg).
-I checked my backpack in when I left in Barcelona as I planned to buy some stuff in Thailand.
+I decided to travel as light as I could with essential items mostly so I didn’t take much luggage, only my small backpack with less than 10 kg (although the allowance was 20 kg).
+I checked my backpack when I left in Barcelona as I planned to buy some stuff in Thailand.
 It was a great idea to travel lighter because the flight I booked with AirAsia from Bangkok to Krabi had no checked-in baggage included.
 I could have paid an extra 10 euros to include a suitcase, but no need for it.
 In my other flights, I used Bangkok Air and it allows one checked-in suitcase of 20 kgs.

-Should I take cash to Thailand?
+Should I take cash in Thailand?

 I took cash with me and it was very easy to exchange money.
 The average rate was 35 bahts for 1 euro.
 Even at the airport, the rate is about the same, so you should be able to find an exchange place very easily.
 If you are going to use your card to withdraw money from ATMs, there is a 7€ charge, so it can get costly if you do this too often.